TEDxIWU/tedxiwu/README.md

+# Website for TEDxIWU
+This site is hosted at http://www.tedxiwu.com

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Code formatting
+This repo uses prettier eslint and the airbnb eslint package.
+Code may be formatted with `npm run format -- --write`

+More commands for code formatting may be found at [prettier-eslint-cli](https://github.com/prettier/prettier-eslint-cli) on github.

+## Create React App Documentation

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).